garymohan/exercise/README.md

-Note to future candidates applying at Whitbread: The interviewers didn't seem to have properly read the assignment specification and I spent time arguing with them in the interview about what it the actual requirement was.
+Note to future candidates applying at Whitbread: The interviewers didn't seem to have properly read the assignment specification and I spent time arguing with them in the interview about what the actual requirement was.
+The way the assignment is written, it looks like they only want one path paramater, name.
+They actually want more parameters on the endpoint (probably with longitude / latitude as query params).

 The answer they wanted was to try to do everything in a single step on Foursquare's explore API.
 Again, that isn't what the assignment says but it's what they want.
 They also want all getters /